 Did you know that most American children spend about 3 hours a day watching television or using screens!?
 WOAH!
 As a parent, I think we are all guilty of turning on a show for our children so we can either get 5 minutes of quiet or possibly finish the laundry that’s been in the dryer for 5 business days!
 Whether you are wanting to cut back on screen time or completely eliminate it, we’ve got some fun non-screen activities in mind for you.

 Write a letter to a grandparent.
-Many of our grandparents are spending their time isolated to stay safe during this time.
+Many of our grandparents aren't able to get out and about as much as they would like.
 I’m no grandparent, but I’m sure a handwritten letter or a beautiful picture created by their grandchildren is sure to make them smile!
 Some other ideas include nursing homes or elderly neighbors.
 Putting their artwork in an envelope and sending it off will give them a sense of gratification and it’s a great opportunity for a lesson on compassion.

 Go on a scavenger hunt.
-If you know there is a nice sunny day coming up, prepare a nature scavenger hunt at the park!
+Prepare a nature scavenger hunt at the park!
 You can search for things like birds, sticks, squirrels, and rocks.
 You may even get really creative and bring a magnifying glass.
+Outdoor Bingo might be helpful as well.

 Build a fort.
 Whether you use cardboard boxes, pillows, blankets, chairs, or our favorite Airfort, forts provide children with hours of entertainment!
 Bring a tray full of snacks, a cozy blanket, and some books for a quiet and (and hopefully relaxing) moment.